openhwgroup/core-v-mcu/fpga/README.md

 Open Target
 Program Device (use one of the pre-built bitstream files in the `$PULP/fpga/cv32e40p_bitstreams` directory)

+Once the bitstream has been programmed, quit Vivado.

 2. Connect to the serial/UART.
 In a terminal window:
 ```
 $ sudo screen /dev/ttyUSB0 115200